-Transnational cinema; documentary; visual art and media theory; modernism, literary and visual avant-gardes; little magazines, feminist, gender, and sexuality studies
+Transnational cinema; visual art and media theory; essay films; modernism, literary and visual avant-gardes; little magazines; pre-code cinema; feminist, gender, and sexuality studies.

 “‘Mirror Work’ and the Epidemic Imaginary in New Queer Cinema.”
-Synapsis: A Health Humanities Journal (forthcoming).
+Synapsis: A Health Humanities Journal 9.12 (2019).

 “Neither Day Nor Night: Peggy Ahwesh’s Palestinian Essays.”
 Framework 58.1 (2017).